withastro/docs/src/pages/en/tutorial/4-markdown/index.md

 You already have a `BaseLayout.astro` for defining the overall layout of your pages.

 `MarkdownPostLayout.astro` gives you some additional templating for common post content such as `title` and `date`, but your blog posts don't look like the other pages on your site.
-We can fix that with **nested layouts**.
+You can fix that with **nested layouts**.

 1. Import `BaseLayout` in `src/layouts/MarkdownPostLayout.astro` and use it to wrap the entire template content: